Joints are hard

 Published on 18 September 2025

-One of the things that typically takes quite a lot of work in CAD software is drawing joints.
-Personally, I often don’t bother with the effort: I just draw butt joints everywhere and take notes or make a paper sketch for the actual joints I want to do.
-But that’s a shame.
-I’m not making those joints for fun: they can make a big difference in the look of the design.
-And having an incomplete design can lead to mistakes when building.
+One of the things that typically takes a lot of work in CAD software is drawing joints.
+Personally, I often don't bother with the effort: I just draw butt joints everywhere and take notes or make a paper sketch for the actual joints I will use when building.
+But that's a shame.
+I'm not making those joints for fun: they can make a big difference in the look of the design.
+And having an incomplete model can lead to mistakes when building.

 What drawing a joint should look like

-When you’re designing a piece of furniture, you’re mostly working with rectangular pieces: boards, pieces of sheet material.
-That’s easy to draw.
-But adding joints requires small details that align just right.
-It’s not hard to do, but it takes some time.
-And if you’re not working parametrically, once you’ve added a joint it often becomes hard or impossible to change the dimensions of your part without redrawing it, joint and all.
+When you're designing a piece of furniture, you're mostly working with rectangular pieces: boards, beams and panels.
+That's easy to draw.
+But adding joints requires small details that need to align just right.
+It's not hard to do, but it takes time.
+And if you're not working parametrically, once you've added a joint it often becomes hard or impossible to change the dimensions of your part without redrawing it, joint and all.
 Who has time for that?

 In Maqet, we want to make it easy to add joints to your design.
 Select two parts, and choose how you want them to be joined.
 That's it.
 As we've said before: we don't want you to have to think about how to do it, you just do it.

-But from a technical standpoint, that’s easier said than done.
-Since you’re not telling the program how the parts should be joined exactly, it has to figure it out by itself.
-And if I show you two boards held together in a certain way, it will immediately be obvious to you how they should be joined.
-But translating that into a program that will always choose the correct joint is not trivial.
+But from a technical standpoint, that's easier said than done.
+Since you're not telling the program how the parts should be joined exactly, it has to figure it out by itself.
+If I show you two boards held together in a certain way, it will immediately be obvious to you how they should be joined.
+But translating that into a program that always chooses the correct joint is harder than it looks.

 Computers are dumb

-Let’s talk about a simpler problem to see what we’re up against.
-Imagine a polygon and a point on a flat surface, like the image below.
+Let's look at a simpler geometric problem first to see how dumb computers are.
+Imagine a polygon and a point on a flat surface, like in the image below.
 Does the point lie inside the polygon, or outside?
-For us humans, answering the question is so easy that it’s almost ridiculous to ask.
+For us humans, answering the question is so easy that it's almost ridiculous to ask.

-For a computer, a common way to answer the question is to draw a straight line from the point to infinity (we call this a “ray”), and count how many times the ray crosses the polygon.
-If the number is odd, the point is inside the polygon, otherwise it’s outside.
+For a computer, a common way to answer the question is to draw a straight line from the point to infinity (we call this a "ray") and count how many times the ray intersects with the polygon.
+If the number is odd, the point is inside the polygon; otherwise it's outside.

 The pseudocode for this algorithm might look like this: